-Seattle’s Pioneer Square Historic District has long been a neighborhood of artists, but market forces in the 1990s began driving them out at an alarming rate.
-Hoping to preserve Pioneer Square’s status as an arts district, the Pioneer Square Community Development Organization invited Artspace to transform two adjoined turn-of- the-century buildings into facilities for artists.
-The TK (Tashiro Kaplan) Artist Lofts boasts 50 affordable live/work apartments for artists, as well as 21 studios/commercial arts spaces including gallery collectives like Cold Cube Press, Specialist, and Shift.
-Together with the Tashiro Arts Building, it has helped maintain Pioneer Square’s distinctive character, and is at the heart of Seattle’s legendary First Thursday Art Walk.
+Seattle’s Pioneer Square Historic District has long been a neighborhood of artists.
+In the 1990s, market forces began driving artists out of the area at an alarming rate.
+Hoping to preserve Pioneer Square’s status as an arts district, the Pioneer Square Community Development Organization invited Artspace to transform two turn-of- the-century buildings, the Tashiro and the Kaplan, into facilities for artists.